microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/MS-RDPBCGR_ServerTestDesignSpecification.md

 * A disconnection occurred due to a network error, and the client is trying to reconnect.

-* During Optional Connect-Time Auto-Detection phase of the connection, the server send a Server Auto-Detect Request PDU with RDP_RTT_REQUEST
+* During Optional Connect-Time Auto-Detection phase of the connection, the server sends a Server Auto-Detect Request PDU with RDP_RTT_REQUEST

-* The client response a Client Auto-Detect Response PDU with RDP_NETCHAR_SYNC
+* The client responses a Client Auto-Detect Response PDU with RDP_NETCHAR_SYNC

 Scenario Testing:
 Server Auto-Detect Request PDUs with the following structures: